The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Unmatched filtration combined with efficient salt-based softening makes for an excellent product, and SpringWell’s industry-leading money-back guarantee and lifetime warranty are just icing on the cake.

 If you’re on city water, check out the CSS1 here, or if you use well water, you can get the WSSS1 here.
+If you’re looking for the same filtration capacity but with a salt-free softening system, then get the CSF1 here.

 Research Methodology: How We Test and Review Products